 A. IS REGENERATION VIA WATER BAPTISM (3:27)?

-The fact that immersion does not save is indicated clearly in 1 Peter 3:20-21; this passage in no way contradicts that one.
-1 Peter therefore guides us into understanding what Paul is communicating here in this Galatian passage: the use of a metaphor.
-This passage is not a reference to physical water baptism in that Paul is using the phrase baptized (baptizo) meaning “to place, immerse” into Christ to communicate that the believer has been closely placed in the sense of being united with Christ.
-In a similar sense this is the literary genre, or device, that Paul is incorporating in Galatians 2:20, wherein he states he has been “crucified with Christ.”
-We reason he is speaking metaphorically here; Paul wasn’t literally dead when he wrote those words.
-If salvation is by faith alone (a truth replete throughout scripture), then baptismal regeneration (if that were the way to interpret this passage) would negate the oft-repeated-elsewhere idea of salvation by faith alone; such a form of salvation would be equivalent to works (contr.
-Ephesians 2:8-9).
-Paul is not teaching baptismal regeneration here nor anywhere else.
+The fact that immersion does not save is indicated clearly in 1 Peter 3:20–21; in no way does this passage in Galatians contradict that one.
+First Peter therefore guides us into understanding what Paul is communicating here in this Galatian passage via the use of a metaphor.
+This passage is not a reference to a physical water baptism in that Paul is using the phrase baptized (baptizo meaning “to place, immerse”) into Christ to communicate that the believer has been closely placed in the sense of being united with Christ.
+In a similar sense, Paul is incorporating this literary genre, or device, in Galatians 2:20, wherein he states he has been “crucified with Christ.”

-A second passage right after this one could also be easy to misunderstand, but serves to buoy the aforementioned interpretive approach: Paul says, [you] have clothed yourselves with Christ.
-What does he mean by that?
-How should you understand the second stanza of Galatians 3:27?
-It is a parallel thought, an additional beautiful metaphorical facet associated with the same diamond of truth: The believer, upon placing his faith in Christ, is clothed . . . with Christ.
-Again, this is language that is not intended by the author to be interpreted with wooden literalism (our Lord doesn’t expect us to wear certain underwear).
+The concluding phrase of Galatians 3:27 could also be easy to misunderstand but instead serves to buoy the aforementioned interpretive approach: Paul says, [You] have clothed yourselves with Christ.
+What does he mean?
+You should understand this second stanza as a parallel thought, an additional beautiful metaphorical facet associated with the same diamond of truth: the believer, upon placing his faith in Christ, is clothed…with Christ.
+Again, this language is not intended by the author to be interpreted with wooden literalism.
+(Our Lord doesn’t expect us to wear certain underwear!)

 B. ARE ROLES THE SAME FOR MEN AND WOMEN (3:28)?